cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 # Power button

 The power button can be pressed by selecting "Power" from the menu.
-Some devices may not support this, and the menu item is not available in this case.
+CloudpilotEmu does not support sleep for some devices, and the menu item is not available in this case.

 # Hotsync button

 The hotsync button on the cradle can be pressed by selecting "Hotsync" from the menu.
-OS5 does not support this, and the menu item is not available in this case.
+CloudpilotEmu does not support this on OS5, and the menu item is not available in this case.

 # Audio